Nimcrow/3D-Group-Game/README.md

 - Huu-Khoa Nguyen

 # Description of Current Target for the Game:
 - First-person multi-level minigame where there are four levels in which the user can experience different majors.
-Each major, is a different minigame.
+Based on SDSU campus.
+The player can walk into buildings that correspond to an academic program.
 The goal of the game is to complete all the minigames to ultimately pick your major at the end.

 # General Goals for Each Person: